Last Updated on by Catherine Tobsing

 Whether you’re in the North American woods or the rain forests of South America, approach a bird and it will fly away.

-So some guy who wanted to suck up to Al the Great said “that’s no fun, let’s put the little brother in a cage so we can watch it is much as we want because it can’t fly away, in a cage.”
+So some guy who wanted to suck up to Al the Great said “That’s no fun, let’s put the little brother in a cage so we can watch it as much as we want because it can’t fly away, in a cage.”

 Thus the caged bird-keeping timeline is now officially set to start at 327 BC and stops at – now.